Weiser State Forest Advisories

 Most of the Weiser State Forest tracts are located on ridges and valleys.
-Access can be challenging and difficult to many of the parcels.
-Visitors should be physically prepared and properly dressed when planning a trip to these areas.
+Access to the parcels can be difficult.
+Visitors should be physically prepared and properly dressed when using these areas.
 A number of the tracts are accessible by foot travel only.

-Several of our tracts contain roads maintained for public access.
-Visitors should use caution because many of our roads are on steep hillsides making them susceptible to rough conditions and unsuitable for low clearance vehicles.
+Several district tracts contain roads maintained for public access.
+Visitors should use caution because many district roads are on steep hillsides making them susceptible to rough conditions and unsuitable for low clearance vehicles.
 Roads do become icy because they do not receive winter maintenance.

-The Weiser State Forest-Roaring Creek Tract in southern Columbia and Northumberland Counties is a special regulated area because of restrictions placed on the deed at the time of purchase.
+Weiser State Forest-Roaring Creek Tract in southern Columbia and Northumberland counties is a special regulations area because of restrictions placed on the deed at the time of purchase.
 Visitors should familiarize themselves with these special rules posted at the entrances to the parcel.

 Don’t Move Firewood